 7. Review and update regularly - A DPIA isn’t a one-time exercise.
 Review it when you change AI tools, modify workflows, or when your vendor pushes significant model updates.

-The DPIA should be a living document.
-When the EU AI Act's high-risk obligations take effect in August 2026, your DPIA can serve as a foundation for the Act's required risk management system.
+Treat the DPIA as a living document.
+When the EU AI Act’s high-risk obligations take effect in August 2026, your DPIA can serve as a foundation for the Act’s required risk management system.
 For more on how data security certifications fit into this picture, see our guide on SOC 2 compliance for recruiting software.

 What Should GDPR-Compliant Recruiting Software Include?

-GDPR-compliant recruiting software must include consent management, automated data retention, SAR handling, bias-free AI architecture, and a full audit trail.
-The ICO's November 2024 audit found that most AI recruitment tools failed on at least two of these five areas - particularly around data retention and protected characteristic filtering.
+Five capabilities define GDPR-compliant recruiting software: consent management, automated data retention, SAR handling, bias-free AI architecture, and a full audit trail.
+ICO’s November 2024 audit found that most AI recruitment tools failed on at least two of these five areas - particularly around data retention and protected characteristic filtering.

 • Consent management - The tool should make it easy to collect, record, and withdraw consent for talent pool retention.
 Candidates should be able to opt out with one click, and the system should automatically purge data when consent expires.